tonyg/syndicate/racket/doc/notes-on-hll.md

 no, but I am not sure there's a good reason why not.

-Of the events, `asserted`, `retracted` and `message` require no private-state, since the network does the book-keeping for us.
+Of the events, `asserted`, `retracted` and `message` require no private-state, since the dataspace does the book-keeping for us.
 `rising-edge`, however, needs to track the state of its predicate.
 If the predicate happens to involve an `exists`, then an assertion set must be maintained, like for a `track`.